 Effective June 28, 2012, the beginning of fiscal 2013, the Company began amortizing the tradename and recipes on a straight-line basis over their respective estimated remaining useful lives.
 The Company assigned a 10-year life for the tradename and a five-year life for the recipes.
-For the year ended December 28, 2022, management determined that no impairment indicators existed with respect to the intangible assets.
+As of December 27, 2023, all intangibles were fully amortized.